jormarma/equally/ROADMAP.md

 ## Differences between two values

-Creation of a new function returning an object with detailed differences between two values.
+Creation of a new function returning an object with detailed differences between two values (DONE).
+Make it configurable.

 ## Inclusion